whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/Generation Adderall.md

 Over the years, I’ve been told by various experts on the subject that it should not have been so hard to get off Adderall.
 The drug is supposed to be relatively quick and painless to relinquish.
 I’ve often wondered whether my inability to give it up was my deepest failing.
 I’ve found some comfort in seeing my own experience mirrored back to me in the dozens and dozens of disembodied voices on the internet, filling the message boards of the websites devoted to giving up this drug.
 One post, in particular, has stayed with me, a mother writing on QuittingAdderall.com:

-_I started taking Adderall in OCT 2010.
-And my story isn’t much different than most. ...
+*I started taking Adderall in OCT 2010.
+And my story isn’t much different than most….
 The honeymoon period, then all downhill.
 I feel like I cannot remember who I was, or how it felt, to go one minute of the day not on Adderall.
-I look back at pictures of myself from before this began and I wonder how I was ever_ “_happy_” _without it because now I am a nervous wreck if I even come close to not having my pills for the day.
-There have been nights I have cried laying my daughter down to sleep because I was so ashamed that the time she spent with her mommy that day wasn’t real._
+I look back at pictures of myself from before this began and I wonder how I was ever* “*happy*” *without it because now I am a nervous wreck if I even come close to not having my pills for the day.
+There have been nights I have cried laying my daughter down to sleep because I was so ashamed that the time she spent with her mommy that day wasn’t real.*

 “Nobody starts off by saying, I’m going to go develop a drug problem,” said Jeanette Friedman, a social worker with a specialty in addiction, when I met her in August at her Upper East Side office.
 “No one means to get addicted.
 But there’s such a casual use of something like Adderall nowadays — because it’s seen as benign, or a help to becoming more productive.
 And in our culture, to be productive is kind of everything.
 There’s a tremendous pressure not just to do well but to excel.”